CDC For Snowflake: Common Approaches

 With the Bluefield approach, organizations migrate a subset of their data to Snowflake.
 Organizations have different use cases for their data warehouse.
 One use case might be financial reporting, another compliance auditing, still another could be predictive analytics for a recommendation engine.
 Different use cases might operate better using different data warehousing technologies.
 The Bluefield approach gives organizations the flexibility they need to mix and match the technology with the use case that’s most appropriate, whether that’s a new or old solution.

 Regardless of which approach chosen to perform a Snowflake migration, consider looking for a data replication solution that offers change data capture (CDC) technology.
 CDC uses bandwidth in a highly efficient manner to streamline data transfer over the WAN.
 Look for a solution that is also real-time, secure, agile, scalable—and offers native support for Snowflake.
-Most importantly, a solution that will not require you to open your firewall to your on-premises production databases to perform this migration is ideal.
+Most importantly, a change data capture solution that will not require you to open your firewall to your on-premises production databases to perform this migration is ideal.

 - Greater bandwidth efficiency.
 CDC uses network bandwidth more efficiently than other replication solutions because it only moves the data that’s changing, rather than moving the entire table during a single batch update as is typical with ETL processing.
 A CDC solution that compresses data for transmission optimizes network bandwidth further.

 - Real-time data movement.
 Log-based CDC solutions enable you to move changes virtually as soon as they occur in the source.
-Such a solution mines source transaction logs in real time (if permitted by the database), reads the data directly from the I/O cache to achieve high performance, and minimizes the impact on the source databases.
+Such a solution mines source transaction logs in real-time (if permitted by the database), reads the data directly from the I/O cache to achieve high performance and minimizes the impact on the source databases.

 - A CDC data replication solution can secure data both in transit and at rest.
 Look for a solution that uses SSL or TLS to secure data in transit and provides transparent data encryption for data at rest.
 When using an Agent or Proxy to integrate data between on-premises data warehouses and Snowflake in the cloud, ensure that the solution’s agents/hubs are trusted entities with built-in validation.
 Find out if the solution provides additional security by requiring that the firewall open only a single machine and port pair in a single direction.